 - Don’t forget to use the sunscreen when it’s cloudy

 The sun’s rays can penetrate the clouds, although you cannot see it.
 If you spend the whole day outdoors with no sun protection when it’s cloudy, you can actually get sunburnt.
 Remember, never underestimate the power of invisible sun’s rays.
 Be smart and use your sunscreen also when it’s cloudy.
 Who cares what other people think?!
 If others get burnt because they didn’t apply the sun cream, you will be the one laughing at them at the end of the day.

-Be kind to your body, don’t let it burn in the sun and increase your chances of getting a skin cancer.
-Your body and skin health is precious, so treat it like that – use all the tips and tricks you can to avoid the sunburn and look younger.
-Don’t forget that excessive sun exposure without adequate sun protection can also lead to premature aging, making you look older.
+Be kind to your body, don’t let it burn in the sun and increase your chances of getting skin cancer.
+Your body and skin health are precious, so treat them like that – use all the tips and tricks you can to avoid the sunburn and look younger.
+Don’t forget that excessive sun exposure without adequate sun protection can also lead to premature ageing, making you look older.
 Do you really want to look older than you are?